Editor's Note: This review was updated to reflect some of the ongoing changes of Nintendo Switch Online.

 While I could write 3,000 words on why players shouldn't have to use their smartphones just to access voice chat, I'll avoid busting a blood vessel and actually judge what we have.

-The Nintendo Switch Online app currently supports four games — Mario Tennis Aces, ARMS, Mario Kart 8 Deluxe and Splatoon 2 — as well as the NES app.
+The Nintendo Switch Online app currently supports four games — Mario Tennis Aces, ARMS, Mario Kart 8 Deluxe, Splatoon 2 and Super Smash Bros.
+Ultimate — as well as the NES app.
 When you launch an online-specific game mode, the app will ask if you want to enter chat.
 The voice quality is actually pretty decent, but the problem is that the chat acts as game chat and that's it; there's no option to message, or even private chat with, friends.